rdg-himalaya/aws-demo-rdg/README.md

 # Assumption

 - All the landmark inputs are in upper case, application loads input from properties file while starting the server.
-Example (AB3, BC9, CD3 etc.)
+Example (AB3, BC9, CD3 etc. is valid and aB3, Vc9 are not).
 - Path between 2 landmarks always unidirectional.
 - Any landmark appearing more than once in given inputs for finding route distance, will be considered as wrong input.